johwes/custom-metrics-autoscaler-demo/vpa/README.md

 ## Intro
 This short README shows how to deploy a simple app and use the VerticalPodAutoscaler (VPA) to either automatically apply resource requests (requests/limits) or have VPA only recommend requests/limits.
+The official documentation can be found here, [Openshift Vertical Pod Autoscaler Documentation]
 ## 1. Deploy demo application

 ```